A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

-In this paper, we presented a prospect-theoretic game-theoretic modeling framework that incorporates an atomic splittable routing game with prospect theory to study travel behavior in mobility systems.
-We modeled the overestimation/underestimation of probabilities using Prelec's probability weighting function and we took into account the traffic uncertainties and travelers' perception of gains/losses in travel time using a prospect-theoretic S-shaped value function.
+In this paper, we presented our mobility game incorporating an atomic splittable routing game with prospect theory to study travel behavior in mobility systems.
+We modeled the overestimation/underestimation of probabilities using Prelec's probability weighting function, and we considered the traffic uncertainties and travelers' perception of gains/losses in travel time using a prospect-theoretic S-shaped value function.
 We proposed an approximation function to address the non-linear and piecewise nature of the prospect-theoretic cost functions and showed that at least one NE exists.
-In addition, we derived an upper bound for the error.
-Lastly, we provided a numerical example and demonstrated the efficacy of our approximation for the routing game and summarized our results the best-fit parameters and range/average errors.
+Finally, we also derived an upper bound for the error.

-In future research, we can explore how to analyze a convex-concave piecewise non-linear optimization problem using advanced optimization techniques, such as sequential convex programming or cutting plane methods.
-The development of such an optimization framework can enhance our ability to predict travel decisions in mobility systems under prospect theory.
-Another direction is to incorporating prospect theory and a taxation mechanism and studying how we can incentivize prospect-theoretic travelers and the trade-offs of efficiency in the mobility systems \cite{Chremos2020MechanismDesign,chremos2022Equity}.
+In future research, we can explore how to analyze a convex-concave piecewise non-linear optimization problem using optimization techniques, such as sequential convex programming or cutting plane methods.
+Developing such an optimization framework can enhance our ability to predict travel decisions in mobility systems under prospect theory.
+Another direction is to incorporate prospect theory and a taxation mechanism and study using artificial intelligence how we can incentivize prospect-theoretic travelers and the trade-offs of efficiency in the mobility systems \cite{Chremos2020MechanismDesign,chremos2022Equity,bharadiya2023artificial}.